eugenewebdevs/resources/conferences.md

 ## Conferences

-Regional conferences that web developers may want to attend.
+West Coast conferences that web developers may want to attend.

 ## API
 https://apicity.io/